anton-schwarberg/EnVision/README.md

 # EnVision
 ## Project Description
-This university project simulated a real-world business case.
-It began by identifying a problem, substantiating it with relevant literature, and ultimately solving it using data science methods.
+This university project simulated a real-world business case in the area of energy consultation.
+We began by identifying a problem, substantiating it with relevant literature, and ultimately solving it using data science methods.

 ## 1. Problem